 Short-stay hostels offer housing for a short time.
-They usually help people with certain needs.
+They are usually for people who are homeless with certain needs.

 Getting supported housing

-There is often a waiting list for supported housing and you will usually need an interview before being accepted.
+There is often a waiting list for supported housing.
+You will usually need an interview before being accepted.
 If you feel that supported housing may benefit you, then you should talk to people involved with your care.
 If you have a care coordinator, you could speak to them during your regular appointments or at a review meeting.

 When you have found somewhere that you are interested in, you could either: